 - General Sponsorships – Local businesses may donate funds in exchange for having their logo listed on your race website, in your email blasts, on signage or on your t-shirts.
 Be creative, there is no end to sponsorships!

 Race Kits –

 If you are planning on including a t-shirt with registration or including fun give-aways with their registration packet you may want to consider a Color Blaze Race Kit.
 Race Kits come with or without a t-shirt, one individual color powder packet, one inspirational bracelet, temporary tattoos and a sticker.
 They also include 1/2 pound of bulk color powder per runner.
 So if you order 200 race kits you will receive 100 pounds of bulk powder with your order.
 It is a great way to offer an inspiring registration packet and cover some if not all of your color powder costs depending upon how many race stations you may have.
-A race kit with a t-shirt is $10 plus shipping.
-If you charge $20 for registration you automatically cover your race kits cost and add approximately $10 profit.
+A race kit with a t-shirt is $12 with free shipping.
+If you charge $25 for registration you automatically cover your race kit cost and your bulk color powder for 3 color stations and add approximately $13 profit.

 Perhaps the most important part of the equation.
 Start Early!
 Send emails often , give encouragement, send deadlines and reminders and updates.
 When your participants hit a fundraising goal let everyone know.
 Foster a little friendly competition to see who can raise the most money.
 Keep everyone pumped up to participate in your event and to keep raising those funds.
 Post across all your social media channels, encouraging sign ups and make it easy for your followers to share details about your race.
 Set Goals!
 Keep everyone Inspired!
 Have Fun and Raise some FUNds!